SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 Important is here the restriction to a short message (25 to 35 words) and the focus on driver inputs.
 However, you can change that, if you want different corner hints from the Coach or longer explanations, for example.
 But bear in mind, that these instructions will be given while you are driving, so keeping them short might be a good idea.
 If you experiment with the length of the Coach's corner hints by increasing the number of words, for example, be sure to adjust the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) "Coach: Time between Instructions" and "Coach: Distance before Corner" in the "Session Database" as well.

-### Automatic handling of coaching mode
+### Automatic activation of coaching mode

 Normally you will only use the telemetry-based coaching during practice sessions.
 And maybe you want to have the coach on your side in each practice session.
 Always having to ask the coach to come along can become boring with time.
-But it is easy to automate that using the [*Resonaing* booster](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants#reasoning-booster).
+But it is easy to automate that using the [*Reasoning* booster](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants#reasoning-booster).

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Driving%20Coach%20Startup.JPG)